Dean McCullough

-Dean McCullough (born July 1992) is a Northern Irish radio DJ and TV presenter.
+Dean McCullough (born 9 July 1992) is a British radio presenter from Northern Ireland.
 He currently presents at BBC Radio 1 and has previously presented on Gaydio.
+In 2024, he was a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!, where he was the second celebrity to be voted off.

-Early life
+Early and personal life

-McCullough was born in 1992.
-He is from Newtownabbey, Northern Ireland.
+McCullough was born on 9 July 1992.
+He is from Newtownabbey in the south-east of County Antrim in Northern Ireland.
 McCullough realised he was gay at the age of 11 or 12.
 He attended Glengormley High School and obtained a scholarship from Laine Theatre Arts.

 Career

 McCullough began presenting on the radio as a volunteer for Wandsworth Radio.
 In May 2018, McCullough began presenting in the afternoon with Emma Goswell on Gaydio.
 Their show covered current LGBTQ+ issues.
+McCullough and Goswell moved on to present the Gaydio breakfast show until 2021.

 In December 2020, McCullough filled in for Clara Amfo on BBC Radio 1 for two days.
 He returned in March 2021 to cover the early breakfast show on Fridays for five weeks.
 In September 2021, he began hosting the 10:30 to 13:00 slot on Radio 1, Fridays to Sundays, replacing Jordan North - who went on to host the station's weekday (except Fridays) drivetime show alongside Vick Hope.
 His show is broadcast from MediaCityUK in Salford.

-In July 2022, it was announced that Dean would replace Scott Mills as co-host of Radio 1's weekday afternoon show, from 1pm until 3.30 pm, alongside Vicky Hawkesworth.
+In July 2022, it was announced that McCullough and Vicky Hawkesworth would replace Scott Mills and Chris Stark as co-hosts of Radio 1's afternoon show, from 1pm until 3.30 pm.
+Mills and Stark left Radio 1 to respectively present shows on Radio 2 and Capital.

+Since 2023, McCullough has appeared regularly on Big Brother: Late & Live.
+In November 2024, McCullough appeared as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!.
+He became the second campmate to be eliminated from the series, finishing in eleventh place.

+In July 2024, McCullough moved from Radio 1's afternoon show to take on the early breakfast show, replacing Arielle Free who went on to host Radio 1's Rave Up show.
+He also started hosting hour-long editions of Radio 1's Pop Anthems show.